You are here

 MassArt alumni and current students must request transcripts by emailing email@example.com.
 There is no fee for alums applying to MassArt Grad Programs.

 Provide email addresses for two referees on the application form.
 Referees should be familiar with the work in your portfolio, your academics or your professional work ethic.
 When possible, at least one reference should be from a teacher with whom you have studied.

-- Applicants are expected to demonstrate an in-depth commitment to design and innovation in the arts.
+Applicants are expected to demonstrate an in-depth commitment to the arts.
 When reviewing applications, the Admissions Committee looks for personal direction and potential for future growth.

-- Time-based media: You may submit up to 3 time-based pieces as separate items.
+- Time-based media: You may submit up to 3 time-based pieces.
 Clips should be no longer than 3-5 minutes.
 Consider including any images of installation, site-specific projections, and/or stills as appropriate.

 Interviews are an important component of the MassArt Graduate Admissions process.
 After an initial review of applications, select candidates will be invited to interview with faculty.